 - Track WooCommerce Customers in Google Analytics.

-It is important to enabling customer tracking in WooCommerce with Google Analytics.
-It helps to analyze from which region the users are coming from, how they found the store, what products they are looked at, and what are they doing in your store.
+It is important to enable customer tracking in WooCommerce with Google Analytics.
+It helps to analyze from which region the users are coming, how they found the store, what products they are looking at, and what are they doing in your store.
 Google Analytics can do this easily, but it’s extremely difficult to set it up properly.
 By using MonsterInsights, the most popular Google Analytics plugin for WordPress, this can be achieved easily.
-Moonlight combined with Google Analytics can help to get all this information in few clicks.
-It helps you keep the proper track of WordPress WooCommerce SEO.
+Moonlight combined with Google Analytics can help to get all this information in a few clicks.
+It helps you keep proper track of WordPress WooCommerce SEO.

 - Optimize Website Speed and Performance

 The speed by which a site loads and completely opens is of high importance.
 Delay by a second can degrade the SEO rank by 7-8%, 11% fewer page views, and a 16% decrease in customer satisfaction.
 A site should be well-optimized so that they rank on the search engines falls.
 The rank of a website is directly proportional to its speed.
 The most common reason for a slow website is less optimized media and the server on which the site is hosted.
 Always use the best hosts if you don’t want to fall below in the search results.

 It is preferred by search engines to show the websites that are most safe and secure.
 Google Chrome as well as search result warns the user to proceed on any website that is not secure.
 Google can easily track if a website has many links to scams, malware, and phishing websites, and marks them as unsafe.
 This can easily hamper the WooCommerce SEO rankings and may have a severe impact on the brand’s reputation.
 To prevent hackers from establishing misleading links and injecting malware or data thefts on your pages, one needs to tighten the WooCommerce store’s security.
 Always follow the guided process available on WooCommerce security to make it safe for yourself and the users.